tiayyba/CYT180_Lab3/index.md

 ### Step 1.
 System prep — Java & Hadoop

 First you will insatll java becasue Hadoop is written in Java, and all core components (HDFS, YARN, MapReduce) run on the JVM.
-Run the following commands.
+Run the following commands to install java.

 ```bash